vsariola/sointu/README.md

     uniforms to shader.
 A track with two voices, triggering an instrument with a single envelope and a slow filter can even be used as a cheap smooth interpolation mechanism.
-  - **Support WASM targets with the compiler**.
-It should not be impossible to reimplement the x86 core with WAT equivalent.
-It would be nice to make it work (almost) exactly like the x86 version, so one could just track the song with Sointu tools and export the song to WAT using sointu-cli.
   - **Hack deeper into audio sources from the OS**.
 Speech synthesis, I'm eyeing at you.